notshi/dquery/dquery.md

 ### Select

-The following table lists the most common commands using select.
+The following table lists the most common commands using Select.

 | Commands | What it does |
 | --- | ----------- |